 Firework Safety Tips

 In Pennsylvania, sparklers are legal for private use, however, children should never play with them.
-Sparklers appear safe, but can burn as hot as 1,200 to 2,000 degrees Fahrenheit.
-They can easily ignite clothing and cause severe burning.
+Sparklers appear safe but can burn as hot as 1,200 to 2,000 degrees Fahrenheit.
+They can easily ignite clothing and cause severe burns.
 Also, remember that fireworks are illegal in Pennsylvania.

 Please check with local police or health department officials to find out which fireworks are permitted in your state.